primait/pyxis-npm/playwright/README.md

 # Visual regression testing using Playwright

-TL;DR: Playwright forces us to maintain more custom code than Cypress, but may be faster.
+TL;DR: Playwright forces us to maintain a lot more custom code than Cypress, but may be faster.

 ## Usage